 Any Yorkie lover sooner or later has to come to grips with the issue of coat care.
-The long luxurious tresses of the champion Yorkie are not that easy to reproduce in the average home setting.
+The long luxurious tresses of the champion Yorkie are not easy to reproduce in the average home setting.
 Most will prefer to adopt a lower maintenance clip such as the puppy cut or the Schnorkie look, which is really just a modified Schnauzer cut.

 Whichever style Yorkie you prefer, the important thing is to introduce your puppy early and often to the concept of bathing and brushing.
 For the first six months, don't let a day go by without at least a quarter hour of brushing, and it is even better if you can actually shampoo your bundle of fur several times a week.
 The first few bathing adventures will have you wondering if these little critters are actually part cat, but gradually they do become accustomed to the event and their behavior will improve dramatically.